How to Prepare Your Finances for Baby's Arrival

-Even if your nest egg is on the small side, any savings you can squirrel away now can help you deal with the new expenses that come with your newborn.
+Even if your nest egg is on the small side, any savings you can squirrel away now can help you deal with the new expenses that come with a newborn.
 “With each paycheck, take a portion and place it in a separate savings account,” says Saneholtz.
 “Creating this ‘baby fund’ will supply you with the money to subsidize lost income or purchase baby essentials.”
 Most financial planners recommend having six months of living expenses set aside to cover unexpected issues.

 With college expenses escalating, it makes sense to start saving for education early and often.
 But financial experts say you have to put your financial future ahead of your child’s.
 “You need to get your financial life in order before even thinking about college savings, which means eliminating bad debts, establishing an emergency fund and saving for your own retirement,” Saneholtz says.
 “When your financial house is in order, 529 plans are a great savings tool for future educational costs.”

 But a 529 isn’t your only option.
 Depending on your financial situation, you may be better off socking away money in a taxable account or investing in tax-exempt municipal securities or savings bonds.
 A custodial account—which is a savings account accessible through a financial institution or brokerage firm that adults control for minors—is another smart option.
 A financial adviser can help you figure it out.

 Even if you can’t afford to put much money away right now, consider asking others to help fund your child’s future.
 “Tell your family members that one of your big goals is to save for college for your children,” Weinberg advises.
 You might be able to request that “in lieu of teddy bears and other knickknacks,” they either gift your child money that you can invest in a 529, or invest in a 529 themselves.
 “That can help make a significant difference in your child’s financial future.”